Heapy/awesome-kotlin/README.md

 * [BennyWang/KBinding](https://github.com/BennyWang/KBinding) - Android MVVM framework write in kotlin, develop Android has never been so fun.
 * [MarcinMoskala/ActivityStarter](https://github.com/MarcinMoskala/ActivityStarter) - Simple Android Library, that provides easy way to start the Activities with arguments.
 * [skydoves/Submarine](https://github.com/skydoves/Submarine) - Fully customizable floating navigation view for listing items dynamically on Android.
-* [skydoves/Only](https://github.com/skydoves/Only) - An easy way to persist and run code block only as many times as necessary on Android.
 * [grandstaish/paperparcel](https://github.com/grandstaish/paperparcel) - Boilerplate reduction library written specifically for working with Kotlin data classes on Android.
 * [mcxiaoke/kotlin-koi](https://github.com/mcxiaoke/kotlin-koi) - Koi, a lightweight kotlin library for Android Development.
 * [zsmb13/MaterialDrawerKt](https://github.com/zsmb13/MaterialDrawerKt) - A DSL for creating Material Design navigation drawers without any XML.